chef/chef-web-docs/chef_master/source/config_rb_client.rst

       }

    A job entry may also be ``'job-name' => {:lock => true}``, which will check the ``lockfile`` setting in the client.rb file before starting the job.

-   .. warning:: The ``whitelist`` setting is available only when using Chef Push Jobs, a tool that runs jobs against nodes in an organization.

 Automatic Proxy Config
 -----------------------------------------------------